Content Map Terms

 • Birth control pills can cause nausea or vomiting.
 In some women, they can also cause sore breasts, fatigue, headache, belly pain, or dizziness.

-• An IUD may cause cramping and bleeding during the first few days after insertion.
+• An IUD may cause cramping and bleeding during the first few days after it's inserted.

 Call your doctor if you have a headache, dizziness, or belly pain that is severe or that lasts longer than 1 week.